Qwen 3.5 vs Gemma 4: the benchmark-by-size comparison | Maniac | Maniac

 - If you care most about **text reasoning**, **general problem solving**, and **agentic behavior**, `Qwen3.5-27B` gets the nod.

-- If you want a dense workstation model with stronger **multilingual** and **multimodal** behavior, `Gemma 4 31B` has the better argument than a quick winner-count suggests.
+- If you want a large dense model with stronger **multilingual** and **multimodal** behavior, `Gemma 4 31B` has the better argument than a quick winner-count suggests.

 This is also the size class where Google's launch framing has the strongest independent support.
 On Arena AI, `Gemma 4 31B` at **1452 ± 9** sits above even `Qwen3.5-397B-A17B` at **1449 ± 6**, which is exactly the kind of result Google is pointing to with `byte for byte`.